 Despite the fact that the musical itself could never seem to settle on a single format that worked, the music from Chess has remained popular for decades.
 Before the musical was ever performed, a concept album was released that contained only a vague description of the plot.

 The album was a worldwide hit, reaching the top 50 in several countries, including top 10 statuses in the United Kingdom, West Germany, and South Africa.
-It was even the number one album in Sweden for seven weeks, thanks in large part due to ABBA's contributions to the musical score.

 The biggest hit of all from the album was One Night in Bangkok, which reached number three on the Billboard Hot 100.
 Other songs that gained significant popularity included I Know Him So Well (a #1 hit in the UK), Nobody's Side, The Arbiter, and Pity the Child.